 - Article 9 explicitly covers the following grounds: sex, race, skin colour, national or social origin, political and religious belief, property and social status (closed list of grounds) (paragraph 1).
-Paragraph 2 contains a general equality clause on equality before the law, which is not tied to a discrimination ground, making the personal scope of the article open but still limited only to citizens and, in accordance with the practice of the Constitutional Court, to natural persons. - Article 54 prohibits discriminatory limitations of constitutionally prescribed rights and freedoms on grounds of sex, race, colour, language, religion, national or social origin, property or social status.
+Paragraph 2 contains a general equality clause on equality before the law, which is not tied to a discrimination ground, making the personal scope of the article open, including for the grounds not explicitly mentioned in paragraph 1, but still limited only to citizens and, in accordance with the practice of the Constitutional Court, to natural persons. - Article 54 prohibits discriminatory limitations of constitutionally prescribed rights and freedoms on grounds of sex, race, colour, language, religion, national or social origin, property or social status (mainly interpreted as an exhaustive list).